makhlaghi/mockgals/README.md

 `Open Multi Ext Cube...` or `Open Multi Ext Multi Frames` and then choose the file.
 You can alternatively open `ds9` on the command line with the option: `-medatacube`, for example: `ds9 -medatacube mock.fits`.
 This second method is the most convenient.
+On a linux system you can even set this command to be run when you double click only any fits file, if it has several extensions you can go through them and if it doesn't, it will open just like normal (this is how I have personally configured my linux system).

 Future updates:
 ------------
 0. Make a nice documentation.
+1. Add more functionality.
-1. Work on a better user experience.
+2. Work on a better user experience.
-2. Fix any bugs I have not found yet!
+3. Fix any bugs I have not found yet!

 Comments and suggestions:
 ----------------------------------------